alexssh/react-hooks/README.md

 ## useElementSize

-This hook helps you to dynamically get the width and the height of an HTML element.
+This hook helps you to dynamically get width and height of an HTML element.
 Dimensions are updated on load, on mount/un-mount, when resizing the window and when the ref changes.

 ```js
 import { useElementSize } from "react-hooks-framer"